STUDY JAPANESE ONLINE WITH NATIVES HERE

-Japanese Words: What's the Difference?
+Japanese words alike - What's the difference?

 We have already talked about similar and similar ideograms before, but have you noticed that in Japanese there are several similar words, with the same pronunciation and practically the same meaning?
 What's the difference between them?